Boston Terrier

 Boston Terriers are not particularly difficult to train.
 You can’t compare them with extremely intelligent breeds like a Border Collie.
 But it should be easy to teach them most commands such as sit, paw, stay, fetch, etc.

-As in the case of most dogs, the key is to consistently use positive reinforcement for training and have lots of patience.
+As in the case of most dogs, the key is to use positive reinforcement for training consistently and have lots of patience.

 Boston Terriers don’t show much aggression, so they can adjust well with other animals.
-If you already have a pet at home and plan to bring a new Terrier, it won’t be a problem provided your current pet can also adjust well.
+If you already have a pet at home and plan to bring a new Terrier, it won’t be a problem, provided your current pet can also adjust well.

 After a few days at most, your Boston Terrier should get used to a new pet.
-However, if you have smaller pets such as a hamster or a guinea pig, it may be best to keep them away from Boston Terriers due to their prey instinct for small creatures.
+However, if you have smaller pets, such as a hamster or a guinea pig, keeping them away from Boston Terriers may be best due to their prey instinct for small creatures.

 In any case, blue eyes in Boston Terriers do not pose any risk to their health.
 But some dog competitions may disqualify or forbid the participation of blue-eyed Boston Terriers.